defeo/class-cost/technical-annex.md

 between researchers from pure mathematics (especially number theory and algebraic geometry), computer science, and engineering.
-Now, the new emergence of **isogeny-based cryptography** requires us to strengthen, broaden, and re-focus this computational and mathematical exchange for a renewed purpose: this is the goal of the Action.
+Now, the new emergence of **isogeny-based cryptography** requires us to strengthen, broaden, renew, and re-focus this exchange: this is the goal of the Action.

+### 1.1	Soundness of the Challenge

+**Elliptic curves** are simple cubic equations that are a valuable source of groups and representations in number theory.
+Since the landmark 1985 works of Koblitz and Miller, they have gradually become an indispensable tool for cryptographers.
+Elliptic-curve cryptosystems are now widely deployed, and represent the state-of-the-art for key establishment in secure internet connections, for digital signature schemes, and for authentication and encryption in smart cards.

 **Isogenies**
 are algebraic mappings---essentially, nontrivial alebraic relationships---between elliptic curves.
-Isogenies play the elliptic-curve role that matrices play in linear algebra: they are fundamental to the study of elliptic curves.
+Isogenies play the elliptic-curve role that matrices play in linear algebra: for number theorists, they are fundamental to the study of elliptic curves.
 Until recently,
 isogenies have played a minor and somewhat hidden role in ECC: for example, they are crucial in the generation of secure ECC parameters (in the SEA algorithm), and they have also been used to map hard cryptographic problems between curves.
-Indeed,
+However,
 it has been possible for researchers to learn and work in ECC without knowing about isogenies.

 In the past decade, however,
 a new generation of public-key **isogeny-based cryptosystems** has appeared, rapidly gaining attention for their apparent resistance to adversaries equipped with quantum computers---a quality that classical ECC spectacularly lacks.
-Here, isogenies emerge from the background to become the central objects.
+Isogeny-based cryptography is the newest of the main paradigms in **post-quantum cryptography**, but it has already found some success: one early cryptosystem, SIKE, has been selected by NIST as an alternate candidate in the third round of its post-quantum cryptography standardization process.

-Indeed, in isogeny-based cryptosystems,
+In isogeny-based cryptosystems,

-- their *security* depends on the difficulty of reconstructing an unknown isogeny with classical and/or quantum computers;
+- *security* depends on the difficulty of reconstructing an unknown isogeny with classical and/or quantum computers;
-- their *utility* depends on highly efficient algorithms and software for computing isogenies; and
+- *utility* depends on highly efficient algorithms and software for computing isogenies; and
-- their proper *design and analysis* requires a deep understanding of the mathematical and algorithmic nature of isogenies.
+- proper *design and analysis* requires a deep understanding of the mathematical and algorithmic nature of isogenies.

-Isogeny-based cryptography is the newest of the main paradigms in **post-quantum cryptography**, but it has already found some success.
-One early cryptosystem, SIKE, has progressed to the third round of the NIST post-quantum cryptography as an alternate candidate.

-After this early success,
+From a cryptographic perspective, our understanding of these three aspects is still rudimentary and immature.
-the challenge now facing us is to renew, strengthen, and enlarge the collaboration between mathematicians, computer scientists, and engineers that was fundamental to the success of ECC, in order to better understand and establish the theory and practice of isogeny-based cryptography.
+The challenge now facing us is to renew, strengthen, and enlarge the collaboration between mathematicians, computer scientists, and engineers that was fundamental to the success of ECC, in order to better understand and establish the theory and practice of isogeny-based cryptography.